Table of Contents

 Thoughts of Suicide

-Depression, if left unchecked, can lead to much more serious issues, such as thoughts of suicide or even suicide attempts.
-This can be a clear sign of depression and should be taken very seriously.
+If left unchecked, depression in teen girls can lead to much more alarming issues, such as suicidal ideation or even suicide attempts.
+This can be a clear sign of depression.
+You should take these thoughts seriously and seek help for your child.

 While not all teenagers will be comfortable telling someone they are having suicidal thoughts, they may give other signs, such as talking about death in a morbid way, showing physical signs of cutting, or a significant change in behavior and attitude.
 Addressing these problems immediately is a vital component of suicide prevention in teens.